googlefonts/fontra-docs/_reference/menu/font/sources.md

   </ol>
 </nav>

-The *Sources panel* lists all sources of a font project.
+This is a list of all font sources of a project.
+Access it via *Font* -> *Sources* menu.
+Add a new font source via the *New source...* button.
 {: .lead }

-Add a new font source via the **New source...** button.

 <div class="alert alert-primary mt-3" role="alert" markdown='1'>
 #### Pro tips: